Create scorecards and manual metrics in Power BI (preview)

-Select Goals in the navigation pane to open the Goals hub.
+Select Metrics in the navigation pane to open the Metrics hub.

-In the Goals hub, select New scorecard.
+In the Metrics hub, select New scorecard.
 The scorecard creation pane opens.

-Name your scorecard, provide a description, and select a Power BI Premium workspace where you want to store the scorecard.
+Name your scorecard, provide a description, and select the Power BI workspace where you want to store the scorecard.

-If you don’t have a Premium workspace, you can't create a scorecard.
-You can create a Premium workspace using this article, Create the new workspaces in Power BI.
+If you don’t have a workspace, you can create one using this article, Create the new workspaces in Power BI.

 Select Create.
 Power BI creates the scorecard and opens it.

-Power BI creates these items in the Premium workspace: the scorecard itself, and a dataset associated with your scorecard that houses all the goals data.
+Power BI creates these items in the workspace: the scorecard itself, and a dataset associated with your scorecard that houses all the metrics data.

-Decide on a Goal name and an Owner.
+Decide on a Metric name and an Owner.

 Owners can be individuals or distribution groups within your organization’s Azure Active Directory.

-Set Current and Target values for your goals.
+Set Current and Target values for your metrics.
 In this article, you enter the number manually.
 You can also connect it to an existing report visual in Power BI.
-See Create connected goals for details.
+See Create connected metrics for details.